githedgehog/shim-review/README.md

 *******************************************************************************
 As mentioned above we need to use different kernel versions and patches for every different device that we support.
 That means that we are going to apply patches for ACPI and lockdown so that signed kernel module loading is enforced when in secure boot mode if the upstream Linux kernel does not already have them applied.

+For SONiC the Linux kernel is based on the Linux kernel from Debian 11 Bullseye - which is currently at 5.10.179.

+For ONIE we are trying to base the Linux kernel on the latest vanilla 6.1 release (6.1.44 at the time of writing).
+However, not all required patches for all platforms (= different switch hardware) work on Linux kernel 6.1 just yet, in which case we need to work with an older Linux version.

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim.